owncloud/ocis/docs/ocis/migration.md

 2. Verify the requests are routed based on the ownCloud 10 routing policy `oc10` by default

 ##### Test user based routing
-1. Change the routing policy for a user or an early adoptors group to `ocis` <div class="editpage">_TODO @butonic currently, the migration selector will use the `ocis` policy for users that have been added to the accounts service.
+1. Change the routing policy for a user or an early adopters group to `ocis` <div class="editpage">_TODO @butonic currently, the migration selector will use the `ocis` policy for users that have been added to the accounts service.
 IMO we need to evaluate a claim from the IdP._</div>
 2. Verify the requests are routed based on the oCIS routing policy `oc10` for 'migrated' users.

 At this point you are ready to rock & roll!